mvolkmann/blog/src/nushell.md

 Other types of files are treated as a list of lines and rendered in a table where the first column contains line numbers.
+For known programming language file extensions, syntax highlighting is provided.
+Compare this to using the `cat` command where this does not happen.

 To render delimited data as a table we can use the `lines` and `split` commands.
 For example, consider the following file content: